 Wrongful Death Claims in South Carolina

-Damages in a Wrongful Death Action
+Damages in a Wrongful Death Claim in South Carolina

 When a person dies, they often leave surviving family members with financial worries, grief, medical expenses, and more.

 The decedent’s beneficiaries deserve compensation for these losses.
-As such, the state of South Carolina allows those in a wrongful death action to seek damages for losses.
+For this reason, the State of South Carolina allows those in a wrongful death action to seek damages for losses.
 These include medical expenses, lost wages and benefits, and the loss of earning capacity.

-Finally, if the defendant’s recklessness, willfulness, or malice caused the death, there may be a claim for punitive damages.
+Finally, if the defendant’s recklessness, willfulness, or malice caused death, there may be a claim for punitive damages.

 The party who is bringing forth the action must prove that:

 - The defendant owed the deceased person a duty of care;

 - The defendant breached the duty of care owed to the decedent via a wrongful act, act of neglect, or default; and

 - The victim’s death would not have occurred, but for the defendant’s actions.